 2 Disadvantages of Eating Potatoes Before a Workout

-Consuming potatoes prior to exercise has its disadvantages as well.
+Based on my experience, consuming potatoes prior to exercise has its disadvantages as well.
 Let’s take a look at some of the most common ones.

 1. Potatoes Have a High Glycemic Index